Courtly Noyse Recordings of Medieval and Renaissance Music

 Some computers and/or browsers have trouble playing mp3 files directly from a website without an embedded player.
 If you have trouble, please right-click on the song you want to play and select "Save Target As" or "Save Link As", depending on your browser.
 Save the file to your computer, and then play the file from your computer.

-Here are Margaretha and Johanna played on recorders, viola da gamba and tambourine.
+Here are Margaretha and Johanna played on recorders,

 We use krummhorns, tambourine and a sopranino recorder on this piece.